zeromq/f77_zmq/README.md

 In Fortran77 structs don't exist.
 They have been introduced with Fortran90.
-To maintain F77 compatibility, the structs are created using C functions and their pointers are passed to the Fortan.
+To maintain F77 compatibility, the structs are created using C functions and their pointers are passed to the Fortran.
 This implies the addition of a few functions.

 ### Additional Message-related functions